Flashcard: Software

 Example of a virtual flashcard: using flashcard software Anki to review a mathematical formula.
 First, only the question is displayed.
 Then the answer is displayed too, for verification.

 There is a wide range of software, including open source and online services, available for creating and using virtual flashcards as a learning aid.

 History

-Paper flashcards have been used since at least the 19th century.
-Reading Disentangled (1834), a set of phonics flashcards by English educator Favell Lee Mortimer, is believed by some to be the first known usage of flashcards.
+Todd Pruzan claimed that a set of illustrations in Reading Disentangled (1834) by the English educator Favell Lee Mortimer represents the earliest known use of flashcards, although the book itself does not mention any such use.
+Instead, it instructs the teacher or child to point to the illustration or the word on the page.
 A single-sided hornbook was also known to have been used for early literacy education.

 The Leitner system for scheduling flashcards was introduced by German scientific journalist Sebastian Leitner in the 1970s with his book, So lernt man lernen.
 Later, the SuperMemo program and algorithm (specifically the SM-2 algorithm, which is the most popular in other programs) was introduced in 1987 by Polish researcher Piotr Woźniak.